sparkflows/sparkflows-docs/docs/tutorials/data-science/telco-churn-prediction.rst

 Next, you can execute the workflow.

-From the evaluator You get the following results:
+From the evaluator, you get the following results:

 .. figure:: ../../_assets/tutorials/machine-learning/telco-churn-prediction/4.PNG
    :alt: Machine Learning